okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/index.md

 #### Reset Factor API - question enrollment

 **What Changed:** Identity Engine steers away from the notion of separate questions for MFA and Recovery.
-Therefore, the GET `/factors` API now returns the Recovery Question (Forgot Password Question) in the absence of a MFA Security Question enrollment for the user.
+Therefore, the GET `/factors` API now returns the Recovery Question (Forgot Password Question) in the absence of an MFA Security Question enrollment for the user.

 In Classic Engine, when a user is using both the Forgot Password Question and a Security Question for MFA, and an API call is made to `v1/lifecycle/reset_factors` to reset all factors for the user, only the Security Question is reset.
 And then, if the GET `/factors` API is called, the Forgot Password Question isn't returned as a factor.
 With an upgrade to Identity Engine, after resetting all factors, when the GET `/factors` API is then called, the Forgot Password Question is returned as a factor in the response.